 How does the Love Research Army work and how do I apply to utilize it for recruitment?

-When we open recruitment for your study, volunteers can self-select to participate through our eblast or directly on our Love Research Army website.
-We want to ensure that investigators are connected with good candidates for their study.
-To facilitate this goal, we have all interested participants go through an initial online screening process.
-Participants who self-select and are deemed appropriate are then connected with the research team.
-We will work with you to determine the best format for connecting you with eligible volunteers.
+Once the Foundation receives confirmation of IRB approval, recruitment for the study will launch!
+Members of the Love Research Army can self-select to participate and will go through an online screening process to qualify for the study.
+We want to ensure that investigators are connected with qualified candidates for their study.
+To facilitate this goal, researchers can opt-in to have interested participants go through an initial online screening process.
+Participants who self-select and are deemed appropriate are then connected with the research team conducting the study.

 What is the IRB approval policy?

 The Love Research Army requires researchers to agree to follow the provisions of the "Common Rule" (45CFR46) federal human subjects regulations and obtain Institutional Review Board (IRB) approval before receiving biological samples or access to the Love Research Army for their research.
 While these regulations currently do not apply to institutions that do not receive federal support, the Love Research Army policy requires all researchers utilizing the Love Research Army to follow the Common Rule.

 Researchers will be required to obtain the appropriate IRB approval from their institution's IRB prior to recruitment.

 If the researcher does not have an established IRB at his or her institution/organization, the researcher should use a central IRB.
 Alternatively, a researcher may use the services of the Association for the Accreditation of Human Research Protection Programs.
 For an accredited list of IRBs see AAHRPP's accredited organizations page.